tdubb/admissions-challenge/README.md

 # Admissions Challenge 1 of 2

+This is the first of two Admissions Challenges for MakerSquare.
+This will show your knowledge of basic JavaScript.
+The next one will be more advanced, and will be presented to you after your "Admissions Q&A Interview".

+Create a 'mks-admissions-challenge-1.js' file that has the answers to each of these exercises.
+All exercise answers should be in the same file, separated by comments.

-When you've completed all exercises, email a `.js` file with all your answers to admissions@makersquare.com.
+When you've completed all exercises, email your 'mks-admissions-challenge-1.js' file to admissions@makersquare.com.

 ----
 ## Exercise #1.1